oroinc/platform/src/Oro/Bundle/ImportExportBundle/Resources/doc/reference/how-to-use.md

 ------------------

 Serializer is involved both in import and export operations.
 It's stands on standard Symfony's serializer and uses it's interfaces.
-Responsiblity of serializer is converting entities to plain/array representation (serialization) and vice versa converting plain/array representation to entity objects (deserialization).
+Responsibility of serializer is converting entities to plain/array representation (serialization) and vice versa converting plain/array representation to entity objects (deserialization).

 Serializer uses normalizers to perform converting of objects.
 So you need to provide normalizers for entities that